kimmobrunfeldt/promise-retryify/README.md

 npm install promise-retryify --save
 ```

 Node is supported.
-For browsers, you need to run the src/index.js through Babel.
+Browsers are not supported at the moment.
+It would require:

+* Promise polyfill / use Bluebird Promises
+* Transpile the src/index.js to ES5

 ## API